 Personal thermal management can effectively manage the skin microenvironment, improve human comfort, and reduce energy consumption.
-In personal thermal-management technology, owing to the high latent heat of water evaporation in wet-response textiles, heatand moisture-transfer coexist and interact with each other.
+In personal thermal-management technology, owing to the high latent heat of water evaporation in wet-response textiles, heat- and moisture-transfer coexist and interact with each other.
 In the last few years, with rapid advances in materials science and innovative polymers, humidity-sensitive textiles have been developed for personal thermal management.
 However, a large gap exists between the conceptual laboratory-scale design and actual textile.
-This paper reviews moisture-responsive textiles based on flap opening and closing, those based on yarn/fiber deformation, and sweatevaporation regulation based on textile design for personal thermoregulation, and discusses the corresponding mechanisms and research progress.
-Finally, the existing engineering and scientific limitations and future developments have been discussed to resolve the existing issues and accelerate the practical application of moisture-responsive textiles and related technologies.
+Here, moisture-responsive textiles based on flap opening and closing, those based on yarn/fiber deformation, and sweat-evaporation regulation based on textile design for personal thermoregulation are reviewed, and the corresponding mechanisms and research progress are discussed.
+Finally, the existing engineering and scientific limitations and future developments are considered to resolve the existing issues and accelerate the practical application of moisture-responsive textiles and related technologies.